roman-milk/roman-milk.github.io/becoming-a-slut-wife-edith.md

  +++++

  I started going through the papers looking for an apartment close to work.
 When I got off work I drove around looking for a decent apartment and I found plenty of them, but I couldn't find what I wanted.
 Well, that's not exactly true.
 I couldn't find what I wanted at a price I could afford to pay.
 So I was still at Jerry's when he started his graveyard shift.
-Report_Story #2